SchlossLab/severe-CDI/paper/paper.md

 ![](figures/ml-performance.png)

-Figure 2: **Performance of ML models.** Area Under the Receiver-Operator Characteristic Curve (AUROC) for the cross-validation trainsets and testsets, and the Area Under the Balanced Precision-Recall Curve (AUPRC) for the testsets.
+Figure 2: **Performance of ML models.** Area Under the Receiver-Operator Characteristic Curve (AUROC) for the testsets and cross-validation folds of the trainsets, and the Area Under the Balanced Precision-Recall Curve (AUPRC) for the testsets.
 Left: models were trained on the full dataset, with different numbers of samples available for each severity definition.
 Right: models were trained on the intersection of samples with all labels available for each definition.

 </div>